 - This is the minimum sample size, not the optimum sample size.
 As explained by Christopher Rout “It’s not that “30 in a sample group should be enough” for a study.
 It’s that you need at least 30 before you can reasonably expect an analysis based upon the normal distribution (i.e. z test) to be valid.
 That is it represents a threshold above which the sample size is no longer considered “small“

 - Many researchers consider 30 the minimum number of samples to conduct a test.
 When we performed our research into S/4HANA Implementations we had more than 30 samples.
-However, in many cases, this many samples are not available.
-But in this case as the SuccessFactors team had access to so many customers, one has to wonder why such a small number of samples was used.
+However, in many cases, these many samples are not available.
+But in this case, as the SuccessFactors team had access to so many customers, one has to wonder why such a small number of samples was used.
 SuccessFactors is not like some SAP products where it is difficult to find pleased customers.
 But the budget available to perform the study cannot be underemphasized.
 Neither Forrester or SAP have any research orientation.
 SAP is trying to get marketing collateral at the lowest possible cost, and Forrester wants to make some money.
 This would have played a role in why so few customers were selected.

 - The confidence interval is a statistical measurement for how likely it is that a sample is representative of the population from which it is drawn.
 The confidence interval is a measure of probability.

 However, we are getting ahead of ourselves, because statistics can only be applied if the sample is random.
 If the sample is cherry-picked, then no statistics of any type can be applied.
 When cherry picked, the probability is 100% that the sample is not representative of the population.